 The remaining ten drawings that will be temporarily stored and exhibited at Kew include:

-The Wyndham’s Oak (Herefordshire), Gospel Oak (Herefordshire), Chaceley Oak (Gloucestershire), Mottisfont Oak (Dorset), Jack of Kent’s, (Hertfordshire), King John Oak (Devon), Billy Wilkins (Dorset), Major Oak (Nottinghamshire), Lydham Manor Oak (Shropshire) and the Spernal Oak (Warwickshire).
+The Wyndham’s Oak (Dorset), Gospel Oak (Herefordshire), Chaceley Oak (Gloucestershire), Mottisfont Oak (Dorset), Jack of Kent’s, (Herefordshire), King John Oak (Devon), Billy Wilkins (Dorset), Major Oak (Nottinghamshire), Lydham Manor Oak (Shropshire) and the Spernal Oak (Warwickshire).

 These were bequeathed to Felix Dennis's charity, the Heart of England Forest, in Warwickshire, where they will, in time, be displayed at the visitor centre.
 The Heart of England Forest is a charity dedicated to accomplishing Felix Dennis's life work and dream of creating a new, 30,000 acre, indigenous forest in the heart of England.
 So far more than 1 million broadleaf trees have been planted, which in turn have help protect the habitats of endangered native wildlife species.